Participation in Muscle Disease in Horses Study

-IMPORTANT: Part 1 and Part 2 are combined in a single survey to ensure that we have a control/unaffected horse as a comparison for your case/affected horse.
-The survey contains 87 to 233 questions, based on the condition of your horses.
-It will take you approximately 1 hour to complete.
+IMPORTANT: The survey contains 87 to 233 questions, based on the condition of your horses.
+It will take you approximately 45 minutes to complete.
 If you need to stop the survey for any reason, you may return to it by following the survey link.
 Your answers will remain where you left off so long as you have not cleared your browser history and you are using the same computer and browser (i.e. Google Chrome, Safari, Internet Explorer) as when you first started the survey.
 If you do not return to the survey within 14 days from the last time you accessed it, you will have to restart the survey.
 Therefore, please make sure you review our Owner Checklist before starting the survey.

 Submit photos, videos, and medical record attachments for both your case/affected and control/unaffected horses via Dropbox.
 This is an entirely private and secure method for us to receive and review your attachments.
 Your files will not be shared with anyone outside our research team.